 I'm not.

-That means penalties and interests are making it worse.
+Every single day you put it off, that means penalties and interest are making it worse.

-I tell everybody pay your taxes, pay them.
+I tell everybody, pay your taxes, pay them.

-Anyway, pick up the phone, call rush tax resolution.
+Anyway, pick up the phone, call Rush Tax Resolution.

-They're open now, A plus rated by the Better Business Bureau.
+They're open now, A-plus rated by the Better Business Bureau.

 They're the best at what they do.

-The only company I trust, the only one I recommend, and so many of you, my listeners, have already taken my advice.
+And so many of you, my listeners, have already taken my advice.

-You've called Rush Taxresolution.com, and your tax nightmares are over.
+You've called RushtaxResolution.com and your tax nightmares are over.

 Now, you know what?